 Flesh & Buns

-Why: Sunday brunch at this boisterous izakaya-style Japanese drinking joint isn’t cheap, but a Bone Daddies Bloody Mary on arrival, followed by Prosecco while eating will soon put you past caring.
+Why we like it: Sunday brunch at this boisterous izakaya-style Japanese drinking joint isn’t cheap, but a Bone Daddies Bloody Mary on arrival, followed by Prosecco while eating will soon put you past caring.
 Choose as many of the eight small plates as you wish – perhaps miso soup, crab California roll, and chicken yakitori – then a ‘flesh’ dish (crispy piglet belly or Portobello mushroom, for instance) with buns.
-Doughnuts and sobacha crème brûlée round things off.
+At Flesh & Buns doughnuts and sobacha crème brûlée round things off.

 Where: 41 Earlham Street, WC2H 9LX

-Why: Michelin-starred wunderkind Ollie Dabbous has entered this hotel-based collaboration with the guys behind the Experimental Cocktail Club on a temporary basis.
+Why we like it: Michelin-starred wunderkind Ollie Dabbous has entered this hotel-based collaboration with the guys behind the Experimental Cocktail Club on a temporary basis.
 Henrietta’s corridor-like dining room is outshone by his internationally flavoured Sunday brunch menu, where miso chicken salad and shakshuka share space with maple-syrup waffles, warm madeleines, croque monsieurs – and the inevitable full English.
 Choose from sourdough, English muffin, brioche or cornbread as accompaniment.
-Breakfast is served throughout the week.
+Breakfast is salso erved throughout the week.

 Where: The Henrietta Hotel, 14-15 Henrietta Street, WC2E 8QH